JeffSmith-ok/ERC20_Crowdsale_Contract/README.md

-# Module_21_Challenge
+# ERC20 Crowdsale Contract

 Introduction

-You will create a fungible token that is ERC-20 compliant and that will be minted by using a Crowdsale contract from the OpenZeppelin Solidity library.
+I will create a fungible token that is ERC-20 compliant and that will be minted by using a Crowdsale contract from the OpenZeppelin Solidity library.

-The crowdsale contract that you create will manage the entire crowdsale process, allowing users to send ether to the contract and in return receive KAI, or KaseiCoin tokens.
-Your contract will mint the tokens automatically and distribute them to buyers in one transaction.
+The crowdsale contract that I create will manage the entire crowdsale process, allowing users to send ether to the contract and in return receive KAI, or KaseiCoin tokens.
+My contract will mint the tokens automatically and distribute them to buyers in one transaction.

-Note that the starter files that are provided for this Challenge contain a pragma for Solidity version 0.5.5.
-You will use the starter files to do the following:
+I will do the following:

 Create the KaseiCoin token contract.